-In this study, we begin by identifying French participants' representation of secularism ("historical" vs. "new").
-They are then randomly assigned to either a self-affirmation experimental condition or to a control condition.
-In one of the two self-affirmation conditions, participants explain why secularism is an important value for them and give examples from their daily lives where this principle has guided their behavior.
+In this study, we began by identifying French participants' representation of secularism ("historical" vs. "new").
+They were then randomly assigned to either a self-affirmation experimental condition or to a control condition.
+In one of the two self-affirmation conditions, participants explained why secularism was an important value for them and provided examples from their daily lives where this principle has guided their behavior.
 However, secularism can be considered as a threat-related value.
 The attachment to the principle of secularism is linked to different attitudes towards religious groups (e.g., Roebroeck & Guimond, 2016).
 These minority groups may represent a threat to national identity and therefore to individuals who may identify strongly with their country (e.g., Badea et al., 2020).
-It is important to also include a self-affirmation task on a threat-unrelated value (see also, Lehmiller et al., 2010).
-Thus, in the other self-affirmation condition, participants are asked to self-affirm a value that is unrelated to the threat domain (humor).
-Finally, in the control condition, participants are asked to write about an important value for someone else.
-All participants complete a measure of prejudice against Muslims.
+Thus, we also included a self-affirmation task focused on a threat-unrelated value (humor; see also Lehmiller et al., 2010).
+Finally, in the control condition, participants were asked to write about an important value (physical endurance) for someone else.
+All participants completed a measure of prejudice against Muslims.

 Nevertheless, members of the majority society may express this view either because they are prejudiced against this community in particular, or because they are committed to the principle of "new" secularism that prohibits religious practices for all religious groups.
 Indeed, in a recent survey, Dangubić et al. (2020) examined attitudes towards religious practices in many European countries.
 The authors simultaneously examined attitudes towards Muslims and Christians.
 They distinguished between participants who rejected Muslim but not Christian religious practices, and those who rejected practices regardless of the religious group.
-The authors argue that much of the previous research on anti-Muslim prejudice has only considered Muslim practices, which can lead to the misidentification of individuals as being prejudiced against Muslims.
-In our study, we also assess participants' attitudes towards the majority religious group (Christians), in order to examine specifically the impact of self-affirmation on attitudes towards Muslims.
+The authors argue that much of the previous research on anti-Muslim prejudice has only considered Muslim practices, potentially misidentifying some participants as prejudiced against Muslims.
+In our study, we also assessed participants' attitudes towards the majority religious group (Christians), in order to specifically examine the impact of self-affirmation on attitudes towards Muslims.

-We measure the affective dimension of prejudice towards religious groups using a feeling thermometer and the behavioral component of prejudice using distributive matrices (Anier et al., 2018; Rubin et al., 2014).
-The feeling thermometer measure allows us to add several other groups, as a distraction to the target groups.
-Moreover, we propose to consider relative negative feelings, comparing the target group (Muslims or Christians) to the mainstream ingroup (French people), instead of the simple feeling towards each group.
-This allows us to use a measure less sensitive to social desirability concerns (see Hugenberg & Bodenhausen, 2003).
-For the behavioral component of prejudice, we ask participants to imagine that they are responsible for allocating subsidies at Paris City Hall, and that they have to decide how to divide a sum of money between a Muslim/Christian association vs. a French association, which does not mention any religion.
-Participants must indicate their intention to distribute the money between the two associations.
-Again, the relative behavioral prejudice against each religious group compared to the French association, will be calculated.
+We measured the affective dimension of prejudice towards religious groups using a feeling thermometer and the behavioral component of prejudice using distributive matrices (Anier et al., 2018; Rubin et al., 2014).
+The feeling thermometer measure allowed us to add several other groups, as a distraction to the target groups.
+Moreover, we analyzed relative negative feelings, comparing the target group (Muslims or Christians) to the mainstream ingroup (French people), instead of the simple feeling towards each group.
+This allowed us to use a measure less sensitive to social desirability concerns (see Hugenberg & Bodenhausen,

+2003).
+For the behavioral component of prejudice, we asked participants to imagine that they were responsible for allocating subsidies at Paris City Hall, and that they had to decide how to divide a sum of money between a Muslim/Christian association vs. a French association with no religious affiliation.
+Participants had to indicate their intention to distribute the money between the two associations.
+Again, the relative behavioral prejudice against each religious group compared to the French association, was assessed.

 We did not include the cognitive measure of prejudice (i.e. stereotyping) because it seems difficult to compare stereotypes about Christians (e.g., lower scientific competence, Rios et al., 2015) with stereotypes about Muslims (e.g. terrorist, Saleem & Anderson, 2013), see also Erentzen et al. (2022).
-In contrast, examining affective and behavioral prejudice allows the use of the same measures for both groups.
+In contrast, examining affective and behavioral prejudice allowed us to use the same measures for both groups.